neuecc/ReactiveOAuth/ReadMe.txt

 OAuth library for .NET Framework 4 Client Profile, Silverlight4 and Windows Phone 7.
 ReactiveOAuth is based on Reactive Extensions(Rx)
 - http://msdn.microsoft.com/en-us/data/gg577609
-All network access return IObservable<T> and everything is asynchronus.
+All network access return IObservable<T> and everything is asynchronous.

 Rx is included in Windows Phone 7.
 If you use ReactiveOAuth then can share code between WPF and Windows Phone 7.